PARENT SUPPORT ADVISER (PSA)

 - Liaison with a large number of outside agencies including the Family Link Worker Service, Inclusion Support, Behaviour Support, Educational Psychologists, Speech and Language Therapists, Occupational Therapists, the School Nurse and Social Services.

-The designated link person for all SEN, EAL and G&T children is Shiraz Showk and she can be contacted via the Upper Site school office on 01293 524076.
+The designated link person for all SEN, EAL and G&T children is Mrs Smallman and Mrs McCartney and they can be contacted via the Lower and Upper Site school office on 01293 524076.

 Family Link Worker